CodeYourFuture/syllabus/docs/js-core-3/week-3/lesson.md

 Step 2: Name your project TV-Show-Project-Planning

 Step 3: Work together and review all of the tasks you need to do to complete your individual projects (please note that you might be at different stages of completion).
-Organise your tasks in four categories (Backlogged, To do, In progress, Done).
+Organise your tasks in four categories (Backlog, To do, In progress, Done).

 Step 4: It’s time to have your first stand up.
 In your groups discuss your progress and your blockers.